ZvoneK99/ZvoneK99/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m Zvonimir, a Bachelor’s graduate in Computing from the Faculty in Mostar.<br>🌱 I’m currently learning C# and working with ASP.NET using .vb (Visual Basic).<br><br>💼 I’m currently working as a ASP.NET developer.<br><br>⚡
+I’m Zvonimir, a Bachelor’s graduate in Computing from the Faculty in Mostar.<br>🌱 I’m currently learning C# and working with ASP.NET using .vb (Visual Basic).<br><br>💼 I’m currently working as a ASP.NET developer.<br><br>

 ## 🌐 Socials: